joao-menna/todo-list/README.md

 # todo-list
-Todo list for fucking aula
+Todo list for aula qualidade of software